Floobits/news/_posts/2014-07-02-error-reporting-in-floobits.md

 ## Django

 We use a customized version of [Django's exception reporting](https://docs.djangoproject.com/en/1.7/howto/error-reporting/).
-Instead of sending e-mails from Python, errors are added to an [on-disk queue](https://github.com/Floobits/gurgitator).
+Instead of sending e-mails from Python, errors are added to an on-disk queue, which our [Gurgitator](https://github.com/Floobits/gurgitator) service consumes.
 This lets [our error page](https://floobits.com/static/500.html) load sooner, since the HTTP response isn't blocked by sending an e-mail.

 ## Back-end services